jeantessier/TwoStageGuiceProvider-gradle-spock/README.md

 I got the idea for this pattern as I was trying to reuse a framework.
 This framework had been written for one specific application but its authors felt it was generic enough to write other applications.
-I was to be the first one to try and use it outside of its original application.
+I was to be the first one to try and use it outside its original application.

 The framework uses Guice for its dependency injection.
 Early on, I encountered a problem where the original application did a lot of custom settings up in a